ping-square/ping-square-LLC.github.io/site_design_instructions.md

 - term.html

-# Using "Arberia Theme" as the homepage of my blog
+# Using "LoveIt as the homepage of my blog

 # Using "Ed" theme for the different articles in my blog